2017-2-16 Release: New Dashboard Updates

 The Starring Responses feature has been expanded to cover all response types, including Number, Multiple Choice, and grouped Draggable responses.
 In addition, starred responses will be expanded to take up optimal screen space when projecting answers in the grid layout.

-Layout controls that let you chose between grid, list, or overlaid responses, now appear both in the Dashboard and Projector.
+Layout controls that let you choose between grid, list, or overlaid responses, now appear both in the Dashboard and Projector.
 Layout preferences are also automatically saved; once a layout is selected, all slides of that particular type will default to the selected view.

 Notable bug fixes include: